PFayF/PFayF/README.md

-- 👋 Hi, I’m @PFayF
+- 👋 Hi, I’m Paloma (@PFayF)
-- 👀 I’m interested in developing software!
+- - 🌱 I’m currently enrolled in the Software Engineering Bootcamp with HyperionDev!
-- 🌱 I’m currently learning Software Engineering!
+- 👀 I am an enthusiastic Software Developer with four months of experience, eager to contribute to team success through hard work, attention to detail and excellent organisational skills.
+I’m interested in using my technical skills: Python, Java, JavaScript, SQL and databases, Docker, Django, NLP (Natural Language Processing), HTML, CSS, Bootstrap, OOP, Version Control and Git, SQLite!
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me https://github.com/PFayF